 You will also need to provide additional documents depending on your Country of origin.

-Another important piece of information is that, if the bride has been previously married, according to the Italian marital law, the divorce decree has to be issued at least 300 days prior to her second wedding.
+Another important piece of information is that, if the bride has been previously married, according to Italian marital law, the divorce decree has to be issued at least 300 days prior to her second wedding.

 Another tip valid at all times is that all documents need to show the same name (please double and triple check spelling and middle names) you have on your passports.
 Please bring your passports to the appointments to be absolutely certain.
 Typing mistakes won’t be accepted.

-Legal documents needed depending on your nationality
+Legal documents required depending on your nationality

 Documents for U.S. Citizens

+Can Americans get married in Italy?
 If you are an American citizen willing to get married in Italy, you will have to provide the following mandatory documents:

 - Valid Us Passport:

 - Atto Notorio: to be done in the U.S. at the Italian Consulate (an appointment should be booked ahead of time).
-The Atto Notorio can be done also in Italy at the Tribunale (Law Court) but in this case there is an extra cost for the interpreter, witnesses with Italian citizenship (compulsory) and stamps;
+The Atto Notorio can be done also in Italy at the Tribunale (Law Court) but in this case, there is an extra cost for the interpreter, witnesses with Italian citizenship (compulsory), and stamps;

 - Original or certified copy of your Birth Certificate + translation into Italian;